studiopress/genesis-custom-blocks/CONTRIBUTING.md

 Generally, you'll want to branch off the default branch, `develop`.

-If you're targeting a release branch, like `1.1`, branch off that.
+If you're developing for a release branch, like `1.1`, branch off that.

+Release branches themselves should be branched off `develop`.

 ### Plugin Versions